dmbarbour/glas/docs/GlasApps.md

   * `ref.weak.tryfetch(WeakRef) : opt Ref` - returns a singleton list containing Ref if available, otherwise empty list.
 This operation indirectly observes the garbage collector.
   * `ref.hash(Ref) : N` - returns a stable natural number per Ref suitable for use with hashmaps or hashtables.
   * `ref.usage(Ref, Hint)` - runtime-specific hints regarding usage of a ref.
 This may include representation schema, initial values for vars, or migration suggestions for a distributed runtime.
+  * `var.iter(Scope, Text) : Name | empty` - seeks Name of next defined var in lexicographic order from given Text.
+Returns empty name if there is no successor.
+A var may be garbage collected if the Ref contains zero and is unreachable except via 'var'.
   * `queue.avail(Ref) : N` - returns number of items are locally available to a reader, i.e. without divergence or a distributed transaction.

 The shared heap should support atomic transactions, structured data, and content-addressed storage.
 Transactions significantly mitigate many challenges with coordinating shared state.
 Structured data and content-addressed storage enable a shared heap to work with *very large* values, especially in context of [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure).
 Large binaries could be represented as finger-tree ropes.